-Applications for our 2021 apprentice intake are now closed.
+Applications for our 2022 apprentice intake in now closed.

 Are you an engineer of the future?